 2. Cine-Excess Emerging Voices: Feature films from distinctive first time or emergent directors, whose work provides an important new vision for cult cinema.

-4. Cine-Excess Streamed: New cult visions seeking distribution across the Cine-Excess streaming platform that launches in November 2020 (regular/late submission entry points only).
+3. Cine-Excess Streamed: New cult visions seeking distribution through the Cine-Excess Digital Film Channel that launches in February 2021 (early/regular/late/streamed submission entry points apply).

 - All films submitted must have been completed within a period of three calendar years previous to the start of the festival.